Frequently Asked Questions

 We also practice secure PKI management, which means the CA private key is never stored on any online server, which also means man-in-the-middle attacks won't be successful.

-If any of our servers reboot or shut down for unknown reasons, we assume that while offline someone backdoored something, so when it's back up we always check the integrity of all files using Tripwire before bringing OpenVPN back up.
+If any of our servers reboot or shut down for unknown reasons, we assume that while offline someone backdoored something, so when it's back up we always check the integrity of all files using Tripwire before bringing OpenVPN/WireGuard back up.

 13. Do you allow BitTorrent/P2P/file-sharing?